 Ratatouille is one of the world’s great vegetable dishes.
 It’s a brightly flavoured rustic dish of stewed vegetables that traces its roots to the sunny south of France.
-It’s simple to make—and simple to vary—and usually includes tomatoes, onions, garlic, peppers, eggplant and zucchini slowly cooked together with olive oil.
+It’s simple to make and simple to vary and usually includes tomatoes, onions, garlic, peppers, eggplant and zucchini slowly cooked together with olive oil.

-1 eggplant, cut into 1-inch chunks
+1 eggplant, cut into 1-inch (2.5 cm) chunks

-a few zucchini, cut into 1-inch chunks
+A few zucchini, cut into 1-inch (2.5 cm) chunks

-a few onions, sliced
+A few onions, sliced

-4 or 5 cloves garlic, finely chopped
+4 or 5 cloves of garlic, ï¬nely chopped

-a bay leaf
+A bay leaf

-1 or 2 bunches fresh basil, chopped
+1 or 2 bunches of fresh basil, chopped

-1 tablespoon balsamic vinegar
+1 tablespoon (15 mL) of balsamic vinegar